oradbsec/AskTomDBSecurity/2023-01/README.md

 ## January 2023: A look back at security in 2022 and a look ahead to 2023

+In the first Oracle Database Security Office Hours of 2023, we will look back at the breaches, ransomware, regulations, and security-related events of 2022 and Oracle's database security-related innovations and accomplishments.
+We will peek at what's to come in 2023 for Oracle Database security features and options, including Oracle Data Safe, Oracle Audit Vault & DB Firewall and Oracle Key Vault.

 # Oracle Database Release Updates

 Critical Patch Updates (CPU) are collections of security and bug fixes for Oracle products